 Dredge the cubed beef in the seasoned flour mixture.

-In a dutch oven, over medium heat, add 1 Tablespoon of the the olive oil .
+In a dutch oven, over medium heat, add 1 Tablespoon of the olive oil.
 Add 1/2 the cubed floured beef to brown, Do not overcrowd the pan, so meat can sear.

 Add to dutch oven 1/2 can of the Guinness Stout.
 Scrape up all the brown bits to blend with beer.
 Add the low-sodium low-fat beef broth.
-Add back into Dutch Oven, browned beef.
+Add back to Dutch Oven, browned beef.

 Add the dried marjoram, parsley, and thyme.

-Place the Dutch Oven into the preheated oven for one hour.
+Place the Dutch Oven in the preheated oven for one hour.
 After one hour, add the remaining liquid from the can of Guinness Stout!